monikastrah/431-2020/classes/class01/README.md

 Get here by selecting [Calendar](https://thomaselove.github.io/431/calendar.html) from the main website, and then select today's class ([Class 01: 2020-08-25](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class01)).

+## Today's Slides

+- Class 1 slides are available in [PDF format](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class01/431_class-01-slides_2020.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class01/431_class-01-slides_2020.Rmd) if you want to see how I built them.

+## Today's Breakout Activity

+The Google Form for today's breakout activity (requires CWRU login to Google) is located at http://bit.ly/431-2020-class01-breakout.

-## Today's Materials
+## Today's Agenda

+1. Thank you for completing the [Welcome to 431 Survey](https://bit.ly/431-2020-welcome-survey).
+Dr. Love's [summary of the results is here](http://bit.ly/431-2020-welcome-results).

-1. We'll start today on [the main page](https://thomaselove.github.io/431/) for the course, and look over:
+2. We'll start today on [the main page](https://thomaselove.github.io/431/) for the course, and look over:

 - the [Syllabus](https://thomaselove.github.io/431-2020-syllabus/)
 - the [Course Notes](https://thomaselove.github.io/431-notes/) (main text for the course)